Characters Introduced in Backstroke of the West

 - The Strength of Ten Men: D compares his Black Influence understanding to that of "Many Supermans".

 - Unexplained Recovery: He apparently lost his power and died at some point, somehow got better, and then was killed a second time so that he could go to bed.
-It's possible that he is alive yet again now, since the D refers to him in present tense.
-Though Allah Gold did say that he could "come back from the brink of death."
+It's even possible that he is alive yet again now, since the D refers to him in present tense.
+Though Allah Gold did say that he could "come back from the brink of death," so nothing of this should be surprising.

 The Good Elephant